mirror/dd-wrt/src/router/rsync/rsync.1.md

     This filters out the .rsync-filter files themselves from the transfer.

-    See the FILTER RULES section for detailed information on how these options work.
+    See the [FILTER RULES](#) section for detailed information on how these options work.

 0.  `--exclude=PATTERN`

-    This option is a simplified form of the `--filter` option that defaults to an exclude rule and does not allow the full rule-parsing syntax of normal filter rules.
+    This option is a simplified form of the [`--filter`](#opt) option that defaults to an exclude rule and does not allow the full rule-parsing syntax of normal filter rules.

-    See the FILTER RULES section for detailed information on this option.
+    See the [FILTER RULES](#) section for detailed information on this option.

 0.  `--exclude-from=FILE`

-    This option is related to the `--exclude` option, but it specifies a FILE that contains exclude patterns (one per line).
-Blank lines in the file and lines starting with '`;`' or '`#`' are ignored.
+    This option is related to the [`--exclude`](#opt) option, but it specifies a FILE that contains exclude patterns (one per line).
+Blank lines in the file are ignored, as are whole-line comments that start with '`;`' or '`#`' (filename rules that contain those characters are unaffected).

     If _FILE_ is '`-`', the list will be read from standard input.

 0.  `--include=PATTERN`

-    This option is a simplified form of the `--filter` option that defaults to an include rule and does not allow the full rule-parsing syntax of normal filter rules.
+    This option is a simplified form of the [`--filter`](#opt) option that defaults to an include rule and does not allow the full rule-parsing syntax of normal filter rules.

-    See the FILTER RULES section for detailed information on this option.
+    See the [FILTER RULES](#) section for detailed information on this option.

 0.  `--include-from=FILE`

-    This option is related to the `--include` option, but it specifies a FILE that contains include patterns (one per line).
-Blank lines in the file and lines starting with '`;`' or '`#`' are ignored.
+    This option is related to the [`--include`](#opt) option, but it specifies a FILE that contains include patterns (one per line).
+Blank lines in the file are ignored, as are whole-line comments that start with '`;`' or '`#`' (filename rules that contain those characters are unaffected).

     If _FILE_ is '`-`', the list will be read from standard input.

 0.  `--files-from=FILE`